 Call them at (604) 849-2712 or email at email@example.com

 Sea to Sky Adventure Company

 The Sea to Sky Adventure Company offers guided mountain biking tours of Squamish as well as a shuttle service which must be booked ahead of time.

 Call them at (604) 567-2453

 Squamish Mountain Biking highlights:

-A cool coffee shop located in the Garibaldi Estates area.
+A nice little coffee shop located in the Garibaldi Estates area of Squamish.
+Good coffee and lots of healthy (including vegan, vegetarian and gluten free) options for light breakfasts/lunches or snacks.
 A great starting point for rides especially if you pedal through the Coho Park Trails to get to the Garibaldi Highlands trail network.
-Great parking lot to watch your bikes while you fuel up on food, caffeine and even BC craft beers!
+Great parking lot to watch your bikes while you fuel up.
 Here is one of many rides you can do from the cafe…